Wrong (Zayn song)

-"Wrong" (stylised as "wRoNg") is a song recorded by English singer and songwriter Zayn, featuring American singer and songwriter Kehlani for his debut solo studio album, Mind of Mine (2016).
+"Wrong" (stylised as "wRoNg") is a song recorded by English singer and rapper Zayn featuring American singer Kehlani for his debut solo studio album, Mind of Mine (2016).
 It was written by Zayn Malik, Wells, Griffin, Rains, Emerson, Waviest and Kehlani Parrish, and produced by XYZ.
 It was released as a third and final single from the album on 7 June 2016.

 Background

 Zayn sung and wrote one of the songs, "wRoNg", in collaboration with American R&B singer and songwriter Kehlani.
 According to Malik, he "reached out to [them], played a couple of songs for [them] in L.A. and [they]'re really cool, [they] liked the music, so [they] got in the studio within a couple of days, [they] gave me a song back that [they] wanted me to do, and we just got it done straight away."
 Malik originally wrote "wRoNg" as a rap, which he then used to create lyrics for the song. "wRoNg" is about "looking in the wrong place for love". "wRoNg" incorporates elements from early 2000s R&B music.